Plain English Summary

 Who is funding the study?

-The study is being funded by the National Institute for Health Research Health Technology Assessment Programme.
+National Institute for Health Research Health Technology Assessment Programme (UK)

 Who is the main contact?